 Figure 3: Co-occurrence of object reference and gesture within navigation discourse

-Figure 3 shows object references broken down by the type of object being referred to and by gesture / no gesture.
+Figure 3 shows object references broken down by the type of object being referred to and by the presence of gesture along with the utterance.
 The categories of object considered are: building or public space, person or vehicle, road or driveway, traffic signal, or other.

 Some examples from the other category that appeared in these runs are trees, a yellow fence, and a sign that says 'swimming pool'.
 These initial numbers suggest that gesture plays a role in a significant percentage of situated object references, and that a interesting variety of objects are useful for discussing navigation information.